NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 This creates a DEM clip of size 456 |times| 410 pixels.

+The ``point2dem`` program auto-determines the DEM resolution (grid size), as an estimate of the image *ground sample distance (GSD)*.
+This is the optimal resolution to run SfS at.
+If creating your input DEM some other way, it is strongly suggested to use a DEM grid size not too different from the GSD, in order to get the best quality.
+The ``mapproject`` program (:numref:`mapproject`), when invoked with no input grid size, computes the grid size as the image GSD, and that value can then be used when creating the input SfS DEM.

 If this DEM has holes, those can be filled in ``dem_mosaic`` or with ``point2dem`` itself.
 The ``dem_mosaic`` tool can also apply some blur to attenuate artifacts, though ``sfs`` has a smoothing term itself which should take care of small imperfections in the input.

+Running SfS
+^^^^^^^^^^^

 Then we run ``sfs`` on this clip (for a larger clip ``parallel_sfs`` should be used instead, see :numref:`parallel_sfs`)::